Frank C. Kniffin

-Frank Charles Kniffin (April 26, 1894 – April 30, 1968) was an American lawyer and politician who served three terms as a U.S. Representative from Ohio from 1931 to 1939.
+Frank Charles Kniffin (April 26, 1894 – April 30, 1968) was an American lawyer and politician who served four terms as a U.S. Representative from Ohio from 1931 to 1939.

 Early life and career

 Born on a farm near Stryker, Ohio, Kniffin attended the public schools and then studied law.
 He was admitted to the bar in 1919 and commenced practice in Napoleon, Ohio.

 He was an unsuccessful candidate for election in 1922 to the Sixty-eighth Congress, in 1924 to the Sixty-ninth Congress, in 1926 to the Seventieth Congress, and in 1928 to the Seventy-first Congress.

 Congress

 Kniffin was elected as a Democrat to the Seventy-second and to the three succeeding Congresses (March 4, 1931–January 3, 1939).
 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress.
 As of 2020, he is the last Democrat to represent this district in Congress.